-This program is designed for students who have been admitted into the UMD Education blocks, have completed a majority of block courses, have decided that finishing the teacher education licensure degree program does not best align with their professional long term goals.
+The Department of Education has established a Bachelor of Arts degree plan for teacher candidates who have been admitted into the UMD Education blocks, have completed a majority of block courses and decide that completing all the license requirements does not best align with their professional long term goals.

 - In addition to the core, you will need to choose an emphasis to the Education Studies degree (choose one):

 - Early Childhood and Early Childhood Special Education (20 credits)

 - Must meet the minimum 120 credits required for graduation.

 - This major does not require a minor to be declared.

 - While questioning their entrance into the teaching profession some teacher candidates may seek to change their major to Education Studies.
 Commonly, a teacher candidate graduates with Education Studies and seeks employment in a public school (paraprofessional, after-school program coordinator, etc).
 Inspired by these experiences, the teacher candidate then seeks guidance for obtaining a Minnesota teaching license.
 Take a moment to reflect and openly discuss this scenario with your advisor or program coordinator.

 - Connect with your advisor and program coordinator (IESE-Dr. Jennifer Frisch, STEP-Dr. CW Johnson, UECH- Dr. Eric Torres) to determine if it is in your best interest to stay declared as your teaching major or change to Education Studies.

 - Connect with Lisa Kittelson in CEHSP Accreditation, Licensing & Field Experience Office to discuss license implications of this decision.

 - Schedule a meeting with a UMD Career Counselor to explore careers and majors.